- Program Code:4126

 Centennial College's Electro-Mechanical Engineering Technology – Automation and Robotics (Fast-Track) program is for qualified college or university graduates of engineering and science programs.
-These applicants gain direct admission into year two (semester three) of this three-year engineering program and receive their advanced diploma in two years (four semesters).
+If that's you, you'll gain direct admission into Year 2 (Semester 3) of this three-year engineering program and receive your advanced diploma in two years (four semesters).

-This applied science program's courses provide a thorough understanding of theory, along with practical hands-on laboratory experience.
-Special attention is given to embedded systems using microcontrollers, quality control using vision inspection and SPC, and continuous feedback control using PID.
-You also learn integration of automated equipment through its design, fabrication and installation.
+This applied science program's courses will provide a thorough understanding of theory along with practical, hands-on laboratory experience.
+Embedded systems using microcontrollers, quality control using vision inspection and SPC, and continuous feedback control using PID will receive special attention.
+You'll also learn integration of automated equipment through its design, fabrication and installation.

 |Course Code||Course Title|